 School of International Service

 Austin Hart is Assistant Professor of Quantitative Methods and Coordinator of the Graduate Methods Program at SIS.
 He specializes in political campaigns, public opinion, and statistical analysis.
-His most recent work analyzes the communication strategies candidates employ in the face of national economic constraints and the effects of these strategies on voters and policy makers.
+His forthcoming book (Cambridge University Press) analyzes the communication strategies candidates employ in response to national economic conditions and the effects of these strategies on voters.

 You can read more about Dr. Hart's research and publications at his personal website.